 See also WLUR 91.5 FM.

-The Washington and Lee University Singers is the school’s award-winning internationally competitive touring choir.
+The Washington and Lee University Singers is the University’s SATB touring choir.
 Recognized as one of the finest mixed a cappella choirs in the region, the University Singers perform a wide variety of literature at major performance venues throughout the United States and abroad.
 Student members of the ensemble represent a wide cross-section of the majors offered at the University and serve as artistic ambassadors for the school.
 Membership in the University Singers is chosen by a competitive audition process each year.

 Cantatrici and the Glee Club (C/GC) are treble and tenor/bass choirs, respectively, that perform together as a mixed choir as well as independently.
 C/GC form the backbone of the W&L choral program and perform at multiple events throughout the year.
 C/GC’s also provides the student members of the Choral Conducting Mentorship Program (CCMP) real-world experience, as they help decide the concert programming and assist in running both ensembles.
 Auditions for the ensembles are held each September and January.

-The Concert Guild, a student organization, sponsors the appearances of internationally renowned classical artists in the Lenfest Center for the Arts.
+The Concert Guild sponsors the appearances of internationally renowned classical artists in the Lenfest Center for the Arts.
 Artists who have performed on the series include Schola Cantorum de Venezuela, Valentine Lisitsa, the Emerson String Quartet, the Imani Winds, the Kings Singers, and Chanticleer.

 SonoKlect is a series of concerts presenting the eclectic sounds of the past hundred years.
 World premieres and landmark works are performed by soloists and ensembles that specialize in the performance of contemporary music.
 Included with many of the programs are lectures and workshops given by the visiting artists.